Nosocomial pneumonia; Ventilator-associated pneumonia; Health-care associated pneumonia; HCAP

 After any surgery, you will be asked to take deep breaths and move around as soon as possible to help keep your lungs open.
-Follow the advice of your health care provider to help prevent pneumonia.
+Follow the advice of your provider to help prevent pneumonia.

 Most hospitals have programs to prevent hospital-acquired infections.

-Chastre J, Luyt CE.
-Ventilator-associated pneumonia.
-In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
+Chastre J, Luyt C-E. Ventilator-associated pneumonia.
+In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 34.

-Last reviewed on: 2/2/2015
+Last reviewed on: 7/23/2019

-Reviewed by: Denis Hadjiliadis, MD, MHS, Paul F. Harron Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.